-Canada has a pre-departure testing requirement to enter the country.
+Canada has a pre-entry testing requirement to enter the country.
 There is a little-known exemption that is very useful, in theory: It is for those who have been infected in the previous 6 months.
-It saves you from having to take that pre-departure test (and the arrival test too)!
+It saves you from having to take that pre-entry test (and the arrival test too)!
 But only if you have the required proof (it’s strict)…

 - A record number of Canadians who’ve been infected with COVID-19 recently

 - A record number of Canadians traveling by plane

 - And probably just as many people who also want to travel soon

 - To travel simply because traveling is great